iixiiartist/setique-founderhq/PRIVACY_POLICY.md

 ## 7. AI and Machine Learning

 ### 7.1 AI Assistant Usage
-- Your prompts and conversations with the AI assistant are processed by Google Gemini
+- Your prompts and conversations with the AI assistant are processed by Groq AI
 - AI interactions may be used to improve service quality
 - You can opt out of AI features at any time